Lall-091/sql-docs/docs/tools/sql-database-projects/concepts/pre-post-deployment-scripts.md

 zone_pivot_groups: sq1-sql-projects-tools
 ---

-# Pre- and post-deployment scripts overview
+# Pre-deployment and post-deployment scripts overview

 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance FabricSQLDB](../../../includes/applies-to-version/sql-asdb-asdbmi-fabricsqldb.md)]

-Pre- and post-deployment scripts are SQL scripts that are included in the project to be executed during deployment.
+Pre-deployment and post-deployment scripts are SQL scripts that are included in the project to be executed during deployment.
 Pre/post-deployment scripts are included in the `.dacpac` but they aren't compiled into or validated with database object model.
 A pre-deployment script is executed before the deployment plan is executed but the deployment plan is calculated before the script executes.
 A post-deployment script is executed after the deployment plan completes.

 ## SQL project file sample and syntax